keithclark/3d-model-element/readme.md

 ## Limitations

-* Support for the `.gltf` and `.obj` model file formats - other loaders will be added in the future.
+* Support for the gLTF and OBJ model formats - other formats will be added in the future.
-* File format is currently determined by file extension (.obj for OBJ and .gltf for gLTF).
+* File format is currently determined by file extension (`.obj` for OBJ and `.gltf`/`.glb` for gLTF).
 * At the moment Safari doesn't scroll models because of a bug with `scrollTop`.
 * `transform-style: flat` isn't supported yet.